HHS: Federal stocks of protective equipment nearly depleted

 Asked about the AP report, the president suggested Sunday the states should be thankful for the shipments of supplies they have gotten.

-“FEMA, the military, what they’ve done is a miracle,” Trump said .
+“FEMA, the military, what they’ve done is a miracle,” Trump said.
 “What they’ve done is a miracle in getting all of this stuff.
 What they have done for states is incredible.”

 Follow AP Investigative Reporter Michael Biesecker at http://twitter.com/mbieseck